BenjaminHinchliff/blog-posts/_posts/2025-03-19-iot-security.markdown

 protected, get rid of it and it's associated risk, or never connect it to the internet again so an attacker can never connect to it.

+## Harm to Society

+It should be noted that while I've chosen to focus largely on individual harms, but vulnerable smart devices have a variety of large-scale implications on a larger scale.

+### Botnets and DDoS Attacks

+As alluded to earlier, one of the big uses from the perspective of an attacker for IoT devices is to build what are called botnets.
+These are massive networks of hacked devices that can be controlled by an attacker.
+Most of the time, these are used in distributed denial of service, or DDoS, attacks.
+These are attacks that attempt to disable pieces of infrastructure, such as a website, by overwhelming it with so many connections it cannot hope to keep up.
+This was/is the application for the Mirai botnet mentioned earlier.
+While on an individual level, the change in traffic is fairly minimal, the harm to our shared infrastructure as a whole by these kinds of systems is massive.

+### Disproportionate Risk

+One thing that you've likely picked up on by now is that cheap smart home stuff isn't just bad, it's dangerous.
+However, not everyone can afford the top-of-the-line gear.
+For example, it's not feasible for someone who lives paycheck to paycheck to buy an expensive pet camera just to keep an eye on their cat while they're at work.

+This points to a need for better security regulation for these devices.
+Think of it like regulating pharmaceuticals.
+In the developed world, you can go buy generic drugs and know you (probably) won't die because of great regulation by the FDA.
+While the scale of harm for failure is more extreme in that case, I think it's clear that a great deal of less concrete harm is being done by the current state of security regulation for smart devices.
+While the right level of regulation is arguable, I would contend that right now we're solidly in the realm of not enough (though that's a whole different discussion).

 ## Final Thoughts

 The world is a safe place, and sadly, neither is the internet.
 Smart home